eugkik/Project1/Final_Summary.md

 4. Significant correlation was found between latitude and the % of summer athletes among all athletes sent to the olympics.

-### Question 2: Does the country’s latitude impact total number of medals won over time?
+### Question 2: Does the country’s latitude impact all-time total number of medals won?

 ### Chart 1: Olympic Performance by Latitude: Summer
 #### Northern Hemisphere Countries